jayedeem/mf_storybook/README.md

 # Purpose

-- Share a common design system through out multiple codebases using the module federation webpack plugin
+- Share a common design system through out multiple codebases using the module federation webpack plugin and a concept for micro front ends

 # Front